isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 <p>Han enjoys documenting his twins’ growth milestones in photos and creating
 lasting holiday memories together.
 Observing the distinct developmental milestones of his son and daughter, Han finds it both fulfilling and interesting to witness their growth and unique personalities.
-As they grow and hit developmental milestones at different paces, he shares his joy in observing and seeing them interact with each other, enjoying each other’s company.</p>
+He shares his joy in observing both children at their different phases of growth, seeing them interact and enjoying each other’s company.</p>
 <p>Reflecting on the rewarding aspects of fatherhood, Han shares how it has
 reshaped his perspective, instilling patience, resilience, and a deeper appreciation for family bonds.
 He finds joy in everyday moments and strives to create a supportive environment for his children's growth.</p>
 <p>Drawing from both his life experiences and career journey, Han aims to
-impart ethical principles, passion-driven pursuits, and resilience to his children to equip them with the resources to tackle life.
+impart ethical principles, passion-driven pursuits, and nurture them into contributing members of society.
 These are the values that he recognises are essential in achieving a fulfilling career and balanced life.
-Han treasures heartwarming moments shared with his family, valuing health and happiness as the ultimate Father's Day gift.</p>
+Han treasures heartwarming moments shared with his family, valuing health and happiness of his children as the ultimate Father's Day gift.</p>
 <hr>
 <p>As Father's Day approaches, we extend our gratitude to these extraordinary
 fathers at CRIS who balance the complexities of their professional roles